khairulslt/life-wisdoms/README.md

 When two people are trying to access your database and they make the request at the same time, you need to handle this case properly - ensuring that each thread is **_thread_safe_**

-One of the ways to do this is by creating a **_database connection pool_** An easy way to do this is to use an ORM (Object Relational Mapping e.g SQLAlchemy) framework - below is a basic and a general way we create a connection pool _without_ any ORM frameworks.
+One of the ways to do this is by creating a **_database connection pool_** An easy way to do this is to use an ORM (Object Relational Mapping e.g SQLAlchemy) framework

+To create a connection pool _without_ any ORM frameworks:

-1) The `mysql.connector.pooling` module implements pooling.
+1) Use the `mysql.connector.pooling` module which implements pooling.
 2) A pool opens a number of connections and handles thread safety when providing connections to requesters.
 3) The size of a connection pool is configurable at pool creation time.
 It cannot be resized thereafter.

+Create your own pool and name it, myPool in the arguments of connection pooling, you can also declare the pool size = 5 (which is the number of database connections).

+Please see below for more information:

 ```
 dbconfig = {